- UCT accommodates 6 800 students in its residence system

 Question Answer What does it cost to stay in res?

 Students in residences, houses or flats will be required to pay an annual residence fee as well as a meal plan fee (where applicable) and such amenities and laundry levies as may be defined by the University Council.
 The full amount due will depend on the residence, house or flat to which a student is eventually allocated.
 A student is liable for the applicable fees when an accommodation offer has been accepted.
-For further information on the 2017 Fees and payment dates.
-Fees Handbook
+For further information on Fees and payment dates, refer to Fees Handbook